Left: Sir–Kristopher circa, 1977

 James Williams, Earlenes husband whom she was estranged from, is suspected of killing Earlene and the children.
 He was questioned regarding Earlenes death and the disappearances of the children.
 He was released soon after only to be arrested again for killing Earlene.
 In August of 1977, he was charged with killing the four children.

 James and his wife became estranged after James was charged with child molestation and statutory rape in connection to the 1976 sexual assault he committed against Ivy.
 He claimed that on the night of the fire, he was driving to Bakersfield, California when his car broke down and he had to sleep in his car.
 His arm was badly cut.
 He stated that this happened after he had attempted to fix the car.

 Witnesses reported that they saw James with the four children at a Denny’s restaurant in Grapevine, California at approximately 5:30 am on July 21st.
 He was picked up by friends later that day and he did not have the children with him.

 The day he was seen with the children was the day that Yolanda, Violet, and Ivy would be testifying about the 1976 sexual abuse incident against James.
 James was tried twice for the murders but after two deadlocked juries the case was dismissed in July of 1979.

-Sir-Kristophers mother believes the child was adopted or out in foster care after his disappearance.
-She gave the MacLaren Hall Children’s Center as the pace he was staying in and then eventually either our into the foster system or adopted.
+Sir-Kristophers mother believes the child was adopted or put in foster care after his disappearance.
+She gave the MacLaren Hall Children’s Center as the place he was staying in and then eventually either put into the foster system or adopted.
 Her theory has never been substantiated and Sir-Kristopher remains missing.

 Sir-Kristophers case is classified as a non family abduction and the other children are classified as endangered.
 Authorities believe they are deceased.
-In 2014, Ivy Matory’s skeletal remains were found but remains Unidentified for a few years.
+In 2014, Ivy Matory’s skeletal remains were found but remained unidentified for a few years.
 The other children have not been located.

 If you have any information concerning this case, please contact: